Q-Bert-Reynolds/gbedit/README.md

     make

 # TODO:
+General

+- math_Divide24 and str_Number24 are both really similar to their 16 bit counterparts, perhaps they can be reduced in to a smaller number of instructions, or we could only use the 24 bit versions
+- big list of "real names" to use in place of ID and OT

 Python scripts

 - handle 1bpp and rle images
 - only update .asm file when png changes
 - identify animations - same size, numbered names (name0, name1, etc)

-Utils

-- math_Divide24 and str_Number24 are both really similar to their 16 bit counterparts, perhaps they can be reduced in to a smaller number of instructions, or we could only use the 24 bit versions

 Intro